SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

           }
       ```

-      ```Java
-          private AccountAction createAccountSuspendedEventPayload(final String accountNumber) {
-            return AccountAction.builder()
-                    .accountNum(accountNumber)
-                    .accountAction(Account.Status.SUSPENDED.toString())
-                    .timestamp(generateCurrentTimestamp())
-                    .build();
-          }
-      ```

 #### 4.2 Core Banking

 The _Account Suspended_ event published in the previous step is subscribed to by the **Core Banking** application which
 stops all transactions on that account number immediately.

 * Start with creating a new queue for subscribing to the _Account Suspended_ event
-* Follow the steps from the previous sections and create two new queues similarly with the following name and
+* Follow the steps from the previous sections and create a new queue similarly with the following name and
   subscription:
   | Queue name | Subscription |
   | ---- | ----- |
   | accounts-suspended | `acmebank/solace/account/suspended/v1/*` |

 > aside positive You can refer to the Event Portal topic design to identify what event and topic taxonomy is in play
 > here to understand the Solace topic routing concept better.

-* Import the **core-banking** as a project into an IDE of your choice :Intellij, Eclipse or SpringSource Tool
+* Import the **core-banking** as a project into VS Code IDE by simply selecting the folder at the location:
-  Suite.
-  All the 3 tools are installed on the VM and are available on the desktop for your use.
-* The code for importing is available at the location :
   **/home/ubuntu/GitHub/solace-masterclass-code/banking-domain/core-banking**

 > aside negative If you need any assistance in this, please feel free to reach out to the Solace instructors nearby.

-* Open the file SolaceEventHandler.java in the new IDE project :
+* Open the file **com.solace.acme.bank.corebanking.service.SolaceEventHandler.java** in the project :
     * Add in the following code snippet in the **connectAndConfigureConsumers** method :
       ```Java
           final PersistentMessageReceiver accountSuspendedEventReceiver = messagingService.createPersistentMessageReceiverBuilder().build(Queue.durableExclusiveQueue(configProperties.getAccountsSuspendedQueueName()));